Simiran987/AZ-900/README.md

 2. Horizontal Scaling - (Scaling Out) Add more servers of the same size.

 #### High Elasticity -
-Automatically adding or removing servers to increase or decrease capacity based on the current demand of traffic, memory and computing power.
+Automatically adding or removing servers to increase or decrease capacity based on the current demand of traffic, memory and computing power.<br>
+_Horizontal Scaling_ <br>
-_Horizontal Scaling_  Scaling Out- Add more servers of the same size
+- Scaling Out- Add more servers of the same size<br>
-                      Scaling In- Remove more servers of the same size **Azure VM Scale Sets**
+-  Scaling In- Remove more servers of the same size<br>
+**Azure VM Scale Sets** <br>
 Automatically increase or decrease in response to demand or a defined schedule.